Karo-X/rpi_huawei_inverter_bridge/README.md

    sudo ./raspberry_pi_huawei_sun_bridge.sh

 4. Follow the prompts:
-	•	Select the interface for your home network (e.g., eth0).
+	•	Select the interface for your home network (e.g., eth0 or wlan0)
-	•	Select the interface for the inverter network (e.g., wlan1).
+	•	Select the interface for the inverter network (e.g., wlan1)
-	•	Confirm or adjust the automatically detected IP and gateway settings.
+	•	Automatically detects available SSIDs and asks if the detected SUN2000 SSID should be used
+	•	Automatically detects the home gateway and allows the user to confirm or modify it
+	•	Allows user-defined DNS servers

-5. Test the connection:
+Test the connection
-	•	At the end, the script will run ping tests to ensure connectivity.
+	•	At the end, the script automatically performs connection tests, including: ping -c 4 192.168.200.1 ping -c 4 192.168.1.1 ping -c 4 8.8.8.8

 ----